 Additional screening measures remain in place at the borders of both countries, and travelers should prepare themselves to spend additional time at any airport or border crossing.

-Mexico has struggled with its COVID-19 pandemic.
-As of October 14, the country has reported 825,340 positive cases, and 84,420 have lost their lives to the virus.
+As of January 8, Mexico has reported 1.49M positive cases, and 131K people have lost their lives to the virus.

 What’s Open in Mexico?